markusressel/xs1-api-client/README.rst

 Retrieve a List of Sensors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To retrieve a list of all sensors that are configured use the following call:
+To retrieve a list of all 64 sensors use the following call:

 ::